nithishakumar/nithishakumar/README.md

 ####
 😄 My pronouns are she/her and my name is pronounced Ni - th ("th" as in think) - eesha. <br>
 ####
-🥽 I enjoy working on XR projects! <br>
+🥽 I enjoy working on XR projects and will be interning at Niantic over the summer! <br>
 ####
 🔍 Learn more about my projects @ https://nithishakumar.github.io/ <br>